ccollicutt/ccollicutt.github.io/_posts/2021-09-10-deploy-tanzu-build-service-on-vsphere-with-tanzu.md

 ## About vSphere with Tanzu

+vSphere with Tanzu, what you may remember as being called "Project Pacific", is Kubernetes lifecycle management built directly into vSphere.

 VMware believes that you will have many Kubernetes clusters.
 Not just one or two or three.
 So, the main feature of vSphere with Tanzu is to manage the lifecycle of **many** Kubernetes clusters.
 The way we do this is by extending Kubernetes with something called Cluster API.

 This means, and this can be confusing, that when we want to create a Kubernetes cluster, we actually ask a specialized Kubernetes cluster--the Supervisor Cluster--to do this for us.
 So we use Kubernetes to deploy Kubernetes.
 Make sense?